-4. The Council does not plan to borrow in order to carryout its capital investment.
+4. The Council does plan to borrow in order to carry out its capital programme.
+As mentioned in Appendix 1 it may borrow additional sums to pre or post-fund future year's requirements.
 The capital programme is shown below in the table: